JairajJangle/Arduino-Black-Theme/README.md

 ### Linux

-Look in your Arduino installatio forder eg: `/home/user_name/Arduino/lib` and replace the `theme` folder inside (make a copy of the original in case you want to revert back).
+Look in your Arduino installation forder eg: `/home/user_name/Arduino/lib` and replace the `theme` folder inside (make a copy of the original in case you want to revert back).

 -------------------------------------------------------------------------